On the Complexity of Hazard-Free Formulas: Abstract

 \section{Abstract}

 This paper studies the \emph{hazard-free formula complexity} of Boolean functions.

-As our main result, we prove that unate functions are the only Boolean functions for which the monotone formula complexity of the hazard-derivative equals the hazard-free formula complexity of the function itself.
-Consequently, every non-unate function breaks the so-called monotone barrier, as introduced and discussed by Ikenmeyer, Komarath, and Saurabh (ITCS 2023).
+Our first result shows that unate functions are the only Boolean functions for which the monotone formula complexity of the hazard-derivative equals the hazard-free formula complexity of the function itself.
+Consequently, they are the only functions for which the hazard-derivative approach of Ikenmeyer et al. (J. ACM, 2019) yields optimal bounds.

-Our second main result shows that the hazard-free formula complexity of random Boolean functions is at most $2^{(1+o(1))n}$.
+Our second result proves that the hazard-free formula complexity of a uniformly random Boolean function is at most $2^{(1+o(1))n}$.
 Prior to this, no better upper bound than $O(3^n)$ was known.
-Notably, unlike in the general case of Boolean circuits and formulas, where the typical complexity matches that of the multiplexer function, the hazard-free formula complexity is smaller than the optimal hazard-free formula for the multiplexer by an exponential factor in $n$.
+Notably, unlike in the general case of Boolean circuits and formulas, where the typical complexity is derived from that of the multiplexer function with $n$-bit selector, the hazard-free formula complexity of a random function is smaller than the optimal hazard-free formula for the multiplexer by an exponential factor in $n$.

+We provide two proofs of this fact.
+The first is direct, bounding the number of prime implicants of a random Boolean function and using this bound to construct a DNF of the claimed size.
+The second introduces a new and independently interesting result: a weak converse to the hazard-derivative lower bound method, which gives an upper bound on the hazard-free complexity of a function in terms of the monotone complexity of a subset of its hazard-derivatives.

 Additionally, we explore the hazard-free formula complexity of block composition of Boolean functions and obtain a result in the hazard-free setting that is analogous to a result of Karchmer, Raz, and Wigderson (Computational Complexity, 1995) in the monotone setting.
-We demonstrate that our result implies a lower bound on the hazard-free formula depth of the block composition of the set covering function with the multiplexer function, which breaks the monotone barrier.
+We show that our result implies a stronger lower bound on the hazard-free formula depth of the block composition of the set covering function with the multiplexer function than the bound obtained via the hazard-derivative method.